-Medicover’s business is to care.
-Our business begins with caring for our people.
-We support and develop our staff so they can provide the best care to customers and patients, and so they can have fulfilling careers.
+Medicover’s business begins with caring for our own people.
+We support our employees so they can do their very best for customers and patients, and we develop them so they can enjoy a fulfilling career.

-The continued success of Medicover depends on our ability to develop the right culture to lead and engage our staff.
-With the right conditions and tools we can excel, grow and achieve more together.
-This is why Medicover is strongly committed to attracting, retaining and developing the best people.
+Medicover’s success depends on our ability to create the right culture to engage and develop our employees.
+With the right conditions and tools in place, we can grow and achieve more together.
+This is why Medicover is so committed to attracting, recruiting, retaining and developing the best people.

-Everything we do, including how we approach human resources management, stems from our values:
+Everything we do, including how we approach human resources management, derives from our values:

 - Passion for quality: We continuously seek excellence in all we do.